Wellan24/MorethansimplycodeUtils/Java/MorethansimplycodeJavaFramework/README.md

 **Checkout**

-This class defines a check method, which asks for an Object to check and return a boolean indicating id is valid or not.
+This class defines a check method, which asks for an Object to check and return a boolean indicating if is valid or not.
 In the future generics will be enabled for it.

 **Process**